Pavelpervak/pulsesecure_idle_configs_checker/README.md

 - Saves the result to a CSV file (timestamped csv files stored under "results" folder - created automatically under cwd) - uses the [CSV API](https://docs.python.org/3/library/csv.html) from python standard library.
 - Uses the [XML ElementTree API](https://docs.python.org/3/library/xml.etree.elementtree.html) from python standard library for parsing operations.
 - No third-party library dependencies.
+- Direct interaction with VPN server is not required as the parsing is done offline.
 ---
 ## Supported Operations